Integrations

 - Install the Babelize GitHub App on your account or organization

-- Select which repositories Babelize can access (all or specific repos)
+- Select which repositories Babelize can access

 - Click Install